Monitor Resolver Using Serial Communication

 Resolver excitation methods

 The example uses the following two excitation methods:

 The example uses the Resolver Decoder block to compute the mechanical position of the resolver or motor.
-By default, this block uses a discrete step size which is identical to the sampling time used by the example.
+By default, this block uses a discrete step size that is identical to the sampling time used by the example.
 For more details about how the block functions with these excitation techniques, see Resolver Decoder.

 The example includes these models:

 - Supports the sinusoidal excitation technique.

 - Supports the LAUNCHXL-F28069M controller and BOOSTXL-DRV8305 inverter.

 - Computes mechanical position of the resolver or motor.

 - Supports the square-pulse excitation technique.